 If you have hyperthyroidism, your doctor may measure your levels of thyroid hormone every month, and may also perform additional tests, such as prenatal sonography and fetal blood tests.
 Your doctor will also likely take steps to control your hyperthyroid condition.
 Treating maternal hyperthyroidism can be complicated as some of the medications used to treat the condition can be harmful to the fetus.
 For example, radioactive iodine, a common treatment for hyperthyroidism, cannot be used during pregnancy because of the likelihood that this treatment will damage the fetus' own thyroid gland.
 Fortunately, several medications, including Propylthiouracil (also called PTU), Methimazole (MMI), and Propanolol, may be safely used to treat hyperthyroidism during pregnancy.
 Surgical removal of the thyroid gland may become necessary when a pregnant woman fails to respond to medication treatment of her hyperthyroidism.

 Hypothyroidism.
 The prefix "hypo" means "under" or "below".
-Hypothyroidism, then, is a disease characterized by an under-active thyroid.
+Hypothyroidism, is a disease characterized by an under-active thyroid gland.
 Common among women of child-bearing age, hypothyroid can be difficult to detect, as its symptoms, such as tiredness and weight gain, are similar to normal pregnancy symptoms.
 Fortunately, a simple blood test can detect hypothyroidism, and the condition can be treated with thyroid hormone replacement medication such as Levothyroxine.
 Women who had hypothyroidism prior to becoming pregnant will often need to take a higher dose of the medication during their pregnancies so as to keep their hormones at necessary levels.
 In general, women with hypothyroidism can expect to have blood tests done every 4 to 6 weeks in order to monitor their thyroid hormone level.

 It is important to test for and treat hypothyroid conditions in pregnant women as they are otherwise associated with negative outcomes.
 Being hypothyroid can reduce a woman’s chances of becoming pregnant.
 Pregnant woman with hypothyroidism have a high chance of first trimester miscarriage.
 Should pregnancy continue after the first trimester, there remains a chance that the child will have congenital abnormalities, be born with a low birth weight, and demonstrate impaired psychomotor development.

 Diabetes mellitus is a disease affecting blood sugar metabolism.
 Diabetes complicates pregnancy in multiple ways.
 It negatively affects the pregnancy itself, causing an increased risk of spontaneous abortion (miscarriage), macrosomia (large sized fetus), preterm birth, and respiratory problems.
-It also negatively affects the health of the pregnant woman, who is at increased risk for hypoglycemia (low blood sugar), ketoacidosis, increased microvascular complications (such as poor circulation and retinal (eye) damage), kidney infections, and hypertension.
+It also negatively affects the health of the pregnant woman, who is at increased risk for hypoglycemia (low blood sugar), ketoacidosis, increased microvascular complications (such as poor circulation and eye damage), kidney infections, and hypertension.
 Because of these risks, it is very important that diabetic women maintain close contact with medical personnel before and throughout their pregnancies.

 Pregnant diabetic women will undergo a battery of blood and urine tests early in pregnancy.
 They may also be asked to have an electrocardiogram (a measure of heart rhythm) and a comprehensive eye exam to measure retinopathy (eye tissue damage).
 Throughout the course of their pregnancies, they may be asked to consult with a diverse team of health care professionals, including nutritionists, nurses, diabetic educators, social workers, and their doctor, to help them remain healthy and motivated throughout their pregnancy.
 They will need to touch base with their health care team and doctor so that appropriate monitoring of their health and the health of their pregnancies can take place at least every two weeks until 32 weeks of gestation and then every week until delivery to monitor the baby’s development.

 Research has demonstrated that good glycemic (sugar) control can lower diabetic's pregnancy risks substantially, particularly during the first seven weeks of fetal development when organs are being formed.
-Maintaining good sugar control requires that pregnant women adhere to a strict personalized meal plan and diabetic diet, monitor their glucose levels on a regular basis, and carefully document their blood sugar levels and insulin dosages throughout their pregnancies.
+Maintaining good sugar control requires that pregnant women adhere to a strict personalized meal plan and diabetic diet, monitor their glucose levels on a regular basis, and carefully document their blood sugar levels and medication dosages throughout their pregnancies.
 They must also strictly adhere to their medication regimen.
 Insulin is completely safe to use during pregnancy (so long as it is used appropriately).
 However, other medications that may have been prescribed prior to the pregnancy may not be safe to take during pregnancy.

 Lupus is a chronic autoimmune disease in which a person's own immune system attacks and inflames that person's own body tissues resulting in symptoms including fatigue, swollen joints, rashes and other serious symptoms.
-Pregnant women with Lupus are at risk for pregnancy complications, including high blood pressure, diabetes, hyperglycemia, blood clots in the placenta, toxemia, preterm delivery, and sudden emergent need for cesearian birth.
-Of these various risks, the largest is that of premature delivery, which can result in the baby having difficulty breathing, being jaundiced and anemic.
+Pregnant women with Lupus are at risk for pregnancy complications, including high blood pressure, diabetes, hyperglycemia, blood clots in the placenta, toxemia, preterm delivery, and sudden emergent need for Cesarean birth.
+Of these various risks, the largest is that of premature delivery, which can result in the baby having difficulty breathing, being jaundiced and having low blood counts.
 The majority of babies born to women with Lupus do not develop the disease themselves.
 However, about 3% of babies born to mothers who have Lupus develop Neonatal Lupus.
-The symptoms of Neonatal Lupus are a transient rash, transient blood count abnormalities, and rare but treatable heart beat abnormalities.
+The symptoms of Neonatal Lupus are a transient rash, transient blood count abnormalities, and rare but often treatable heart beat abnormalities.
 Babies who experience Neonatal Lupus without heart beat abnormalities are generally symptom free by six months of age.